 GREGORY

-This year's exhibition featured many "charging"-related gear, not just this one, but...Solar panels have finally been standard equipment on the backpack!
-This has been fully jointly developed with GOAL ZERO, which has been working slowly since around last year.
-The latest model of the company's Nomad 7 solar charger is built into the lid of the pack.
-It is becoming an era where the use of digital gadgets outdoors is becoming commonplace.
+This wasn't the only "charging" gear on display at this year's exhibition, but solar panels have finally become standard equipment on backpacks!
+It was developed in full collaboration with GOAL ZERO, a company with which we've been loosely collaborating since last year.
+The latest model of the company's solar charger, the Nomad 7, is built into the lid of the pack.
+Using digital gadgets outdoors is becoming the norm these days

 GRANITE GEAR